ReforgeHQ/sdk-react/CONTRIBUTING.md

 - Review and update the existing content of our [README](./README.md) with up-to-date instructions and code samples.
-- Review existing pull requests, and testing patches against real existing applications that use `prefab-cloud-react`.
+- Review existing pull requests, and testing patches against real existing applications that use `@reforge-com/sdk-react`.
 - Write a test, or add a missing test case to an existing test.

-Thanks again for your interest on contributing to `prefab-cloud-react`!
+Thanks again for your interest on contributing to `@reforge-com/sdk-react`!

 :heart: